Specialty Clinic

 There are multiple treatment options available for hair loss in both men and women.
 Following are some of the commonly used hair loss treatments.

 • Topical minoxidil: This is the only over the counter medication approved by FDA to treat hair loss in both men and women.
 There are different strengths to this topical medication and both 2% and 5% minoxidil solution can be bought without a prescription.
 Minoxidil is applied directly to the scalp to promote hair growth and slow down further hair loss.
 If you stop using it, you will start losing hair again and your hair might fall out faster than before.
 It comes in different forms, such as a foam or liquid.
 It is sold under the names Rogaine® or Theroxidil® or under the generic name, minoxidil.
-At Saguaro Dermatology, we offer a topical minoxidil and finasteride treatment.

 • Oral finasteride: A prescription medication that inhibits the conversion of testosterone to DHT (dihydrotestosterone), which is responsible for shrinking hair follicles in androgenic alopecia patients.
 This is also approved by the FDA to use in the treatment of hair loss.